I added new locations on Sunday night, December 22, such as this one on Meadowlark Lane near 23rd Avenue.

 This year the incandescent lights in the wreaths seen above were replaced with cool white LED lights.
 For more pictures of Hutchinson's street pole decorations under lots of weather conditions, see my 2010 Hutchinson Christmas light guide

 Light and Sound Synchronized Displays

 1004 College Lane, home of Jason Rose, sometimes features a live Santa.
-Here's a video of it from 2010.
+Set your radio to 106.7 FM.

 2602 Heather Parkway is the home of Jon Powell.
 Set your radio to 107.7 FM.